maxwmoir/maxwmoir/README.md

 # Max Moir

-### Computer Science and Math w/ Economics Minor @ University of Canterbury
+### Computer Science and Maths w/ Economics Minor @ University of Canterbury
 <br>
 Check out some of my projects below!